Caring for a Loved One with Dementia

 Jeremy Bohbot

-Jeremy Bohbot is a lawyer and notary public in Vancouver with over 20 years experience practicing in the area of wills and estates, real estate and small business law.
-Jeremy runs a community-based practice assisting ordinary people with their estate planning, including wills, powers of attorney, representation agreements and advance directives.
+Jeremy Bohbot is a lawyer and notary public in Vancouver with over 20 years experience practicing in the areas of wills and estates, real estate, and small business law.
+Jeremy runs a community-based practice assisting ordinary people with their estate planning, including wills, powers of attorney, representation agreements, and advance directives.
 Jeremy also assists executors with the process of probating wills, transmitting estate property to beneficiaries, and preparing estate accounts.
-Finally, Jeremy also handles estate litigation in the Supreme Court of British Columbia, such as when wills need to be cured, revoked or defended.
+Jeremy also handles estate litigation, such as when wills need to be cured, revoked or defended.

 Also on this topic